-Equal Airtime Assurance.
-SNR-triggered rate adaptation with equal airtime assurance adds opportunistic transmission to the above SNR-based scheme mechanism: When the receiver sends a CTS back to the transmitter with a modulation rate that is above the base rate, the transmitter sends a burst of data packets in proportion to that modulation rate over the base rate.
-No backoff is performed between data packets to hold the channel.

-Also, a queue has to be implemented to buffer packets for the burst.
-We use the specifics described in [8] to implement equal airtime assurance in which multiple data packets may follow an RTS/CTS exchange.
+Equal Air-time Assurance.
+SNR-triggered rate adaptation with equal air-time assurance adds opportunistic transmission to the above SNR-based scheme mechanism: When the receiver sends a CTS back to the transmitter with a modulation rate that is above the base rate, the transmitter sends a burst of data packets in proportion to that modulation rate over the base rate.
+To send back-to-back packets, no backoff is performed between the packets so that the transmitter can hold the channel.
+Also, a queue has to be implemented within the MAC so that bursts of packets can occur.
+We use the specifics described in [17] to implement equal air-time assurance in which multiple data packets may follow an RTS/CTS exchange.